skip navigation

 Filing the Oath of Office

-For most local elected officials, the completed oath must be filed with the county auditor.
+For local elected officials with cities, towns, or counties, the completed oath must be filed with the county auditor.
 Here are some statutory references for that requirement:

-Most special purpose districts are not required to file their oaths with the county auditor but the district’s applicable RCWs should be consulted.
-The written oath should still be retained in the public records of the district for the relevant retention period.
+Elected officials with some special purpose districts may not need to file their oaths with the county auditor, but the district’s applicable RCWs should be consulted.
+The Washington Secretary of State maintains a list of the local government agencies (including some districts) that are statutorily required to file their oaths with another agency.
+Regardless of filing requirements, special purpose districts should retain official written oaths in their public records for the relevant retention period.

 Additional Resources